Meadowsys/wiwi/src/serialiser/spec.md

 For example, to write a 96-bit signed integer, you would first write one byte `25`, then you would write exactly 12 more bytes to encoded that integer.

 Implementations are required to find the smallest type able to store the given integer.
-Failing to do so isn't valid per se, but may cause some deserialisers to behave in unexpected ways.
-Because of this requirement, deserialisers are allowed to rely on the type for the maximum value, so they can do things like always reject 40-bit ints if the target container is only a 32-bit int, because it _will_ be too big.
+Failing to do so isn't invalid per se, but may cause some deserialisers to behave in unexpected ways.
+Because of this requirement, deserialisers are allowed to rely on the int type for the maximum value, so they can do things like always reject 40-bit ints if the target type is only 32-bit, because it _will_ be too big.

 There is a way to get the amount of bytes needed for a specific integer by the marker byte, by using the formula of `marker >> 1` (integer division by 2).